About/Videos

 That is sweet baby Maxine singing a song in the little pink shirt just before her adoption.

 Begun as a home for babies we quickly realized that abandoned babies were not the problem.
-Mothers who are poor and desperate and feel they have no option other than abandon their babies is a big part of the problem.
+Mothers who are poor and desperate and feel they have no option other than to abandon their babies is a big part of the problem.
 Pregnant women who are undernourished, have no access to medical care and have been subjected to age old customs which lead to the abnormally high death rate of women during childbirth leave motherless babies.
 Caring for these abandoned and motherless babies fills an immediate need but does not solve the problem.

 Therefore, the mission of Neema Village has been expanded to include a wide range of programs for women.
 In 2014 almost 10 acres were purchased to begin a more dynamic, far reaching scope of programs designed to help women better care for their babies, survive childbirth, find ways to supplement the family income, have better nutrition, lift widows from lives of neglect and abuse and impact the surrounding Maasai villages through water wells and medical care.